DaSpood/Pandora/README.md

 Pandora is a lootbox-opening simulator.

-It supports custom loot tables, allowing you to enjoy free gambling for any game you want (as long as you are willing to write some JSON first if that game is not World Of Tanks).
+It supports custom loot tables, allowing you to enjoy free gambling for any game you want (as long as you are willing to write some JSON first).

 It offers 3 opening "modes":

-- "unlimited": open the boxes you want one at a time and see what you get
+- "Unlimited": open the boxes you want one at a time and see what you get
-- "budget": pick a set amount of starting boxes, and open them until you run out (or let the simulator quickly open everything to see the results)
+- "Budget": pick a set amount of starting boxes, and open them until you run out (or let the simulator quickly open everything to see the results)
-- "until": set your goal prize(s) and let the simulator purchase boxes one by one until your goal is reached.
-You can run thousands of iterations of this simulation to generate "best case", "average" and "worst case" **estimates** (never take these numbers as definite requirements, it's still just statistics, your mileage WILL vary).
+- "Until...": set your goal prize(s) and let the simulator purchase boxes one by one until your goal is reached.
+You can run multiple iterations of this simulation in parallel to generate "best case", "average" and "worst case" **estimates** (never take these numbers as definite requirements, it's still just statistics, your mileage WILL vary).

 The UI lets you easily setup your session, eliminate rewards you already own from the loot pool, see your opening history and visualize your rewards and other statistics.

 Pandora supports common lootbox mechanics like pity, duplicate prevention/compensation, and of course, "tiered" (aka "recursive" or "matryoshka") lootboxes !
 Why is that a thing ?
 Go ask Wargaming !

-Current status of planned features:

-- Loot table loading: **OK**
-- "Unlimited" mode: **OK**
-- "Budget" mode: **OK**
-- "Until" mode: **not implemented yet**
-- Settings: mode selector and pre-owned rewards **OK**, import/export **not implemented yet**
-- Session stats and opening history: **OK**

-Roadmap:

-- "Until" mode in single-iteration (v0.5.0)
-- "Until" mode in multi-iterations (v1.0.0)
-- Settings import/export as JSON (v1.0.0)
-- Dedicated stats for "Until" mode in multi-iterations (v1.0.0)
-- Improve mobile experience (after v1.0.0)
-- Handle "logical" (instant-open) recursive lootboxes (after v1.0.0, I will need more non-WoT loot tables to test it)

 ## Context